 - Credit-based pricing - a content team running 500 pages per month will spend more than the entry plan covers

-Copyleaks is best suited for educators with LMS integration needs and content teams running spot checks on contractor work.
+This Copyleaks review finds Copyleaks is best suited for educators with LMS needs and content teams running spot checks on contractor work.

 If you teach on Canvas, Moodle, or Google Classroom and want AI identification built into your assignment submission process, Copyleaks is one of the few tools with working LTI integration.
 Just keep the false positive rate in mind and treat results as a flag, not a final verdict.